[ About ]

 The art of flowers-on-tulle embroidery

 Technically my focus is material investigation and innovation in the context of embroidery and textiles, exploring the boundaries of what can be achieved using real organic material as my metaphorical thread.
-I combine plants – primarily dried and preserved flowers, foliage, twigs, grasses, seed heads and berries – with tulle fabric to create floral patterns and bio tapestries.
-I’ve worked with over 50 different plant species, testing with how their shapes and textures can be re-imagined in a different medium.
+I combine plants – including twigs, seeds, seed heads, dried and preserved flowers, foliage, grasses and berries – with tulle fabric to create bio tapestries.

 Bio